ebtelmarz/BERT_research_papers/README.md

 ```
 ##

-### run.sh
+### prepare_environment.sh
-running the run.sh file will execute the following commands:
+running the prepare_environment.sh file will execute the following commands:

 - install all python3 requirements
 ```bash